bmc-cs-software-analysis/383/activity.md

 Inspect the rest of the target files.
 Try to come up with a crashing input and run them and inspect the coverage.

-Record the crashing inputs you manually derived, and report them in your `README.txt`.
+Record the crashing inputs you manually derived, and save them.
+You will submit them as part of Lab 6.

-> TODO FIX PATH{1,2,3} FILES so they don't have to come up with an input that's 140 length

-The target programs `easy{n}.c`, and `path{n}.c`, are sample programs contrived for this assignment.
-We've also included `CVE-{year}-{n}.c` files.
-A CVE, or Common Vulnerabilities and Exposures, identifier is a unique reference number given to a publicly known cybersecurity vulnerability.
-The CVE identifier follows a specific format: **CVE-[Year]-[Number]**.

-- **Year**: This part of the identifier indicates the year the vulnerability was discovered or made public.
-It reflects when the CVE ID was assigned, not necessarily when the vulnerability was found.

-- **Number**: This is a sequential number assigned to the vulnerability within that year.
-The number typically starts from 1 and goes upwards as new vulnerabilities are identified throughout the year.

-For example, in the identifier **CVE-2024-12345**:
-- "2024" is the year the CVE was assigned.
-- "12345" is the unique number of that vulnerability for the year 2024.

-This system helps track and reference specific vulnerabilities in a standardized way.

-The CVE programs you will test are minimal code semgents inspired by the denotated real world vulnerability.

-Now that you're familiar with the target programs and their bugs, let's use AFL to fuzz them.

 Setup steps: [@eliz TODO: ask David to install on goldengate] https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md

 Record the time taken to find each bug....

 Also record the crashing input.
 Is it different than the one you derived manually?
-Record your results in the README.
+Record your results and save them.
+You will also submit these as part of Lab 6.